There was an error with your log in

 Women’s Thorsmork Hiking Tour

-Winding through 3 major glaciers, Thorsmork trails take you through some of Iceland’s most scenic and versatile landscapes.
-Thorsmork, known as the end-point of Iceland’s legendary Laugavegur trek, abounds with mossy gulches, cooling lava falls, and Iceland’s signature black deserts, enveloped by bright green mountains and craggy peaks.
-The landscape variety lends itself to some captivating hikes—one minute you’re visiting a craggy cave while marveling at cooling lava falls, the next you’re crossing a braided glacier stream surrounded by mossy greenery.
-And while the scenery may be rugged, the hikes certainly aren’t—the island’s trail network is rich and well-developed, meaning women of all ages and fitness levels can experience the joy that is hiking Iceland’s Laugavegur trek.
-Dedicate 3 days to exploring Iceland and come out a one experience richer and more confident woman.
+Pressed for time, but would still love to really experience Iceland’s wilderness?
+This 3-day, all-women adventure through Thorsmork is as good as it gets.
+Winding through 3 major glaciers, these trails will take us through some of Iceland’s most scenic and versatile landscapes!
+Also known as the end-point of Iceland’s legendary Laugavegur trek, Thorsmork abounds with mossy gulches, cooling lava falls, and Iceland’s signature black deserts, enveloped by bright green mountains and craggy peaks.
+One minute we’re visiting a craggy cave and looking at cooling lava falls, the next we’re crossing a braided glacier stream.
+And while the scenery may be rugged, the hikes certainly aren’t—the island’s trail network is rich and well-developed, meaning women of all ages and fitness levels can experience the joy that is hiking Iceland’s Laugavegur trek!

 Adventure highlights

-• Enjoy daily hikes in Iceland’s mysterious caves and breathtaking mountains
+Enjoy daily hikes in Iceland’s mysterious caves, breathtaking mountains, and over braided rivers

 Itinerary